 L/B = 6/6 = 1 < 2

 It is clear from the example taken that its L/B ratio is less than 2, making it a two-way slab.
-Here the cranked bars or main bars are provided at a shorter span as well as the longer span too.
+Here the cranked bars or main bars are provided at a shorter span as well as a longer span too.

 The Bottom Line: One way slab and two way slab